top of page

 • Joining different materials.

-• When creating artwork: creating shapes using continuous lines, adding increasing details to images, using drawing to represent ideas, and show emotions in artwork.
+• When creating artwork, creating shapes using continuous lines, adding increasing details to images, using drawing to represent ideas, and show emotions in artwork.

 • Exploring what happens when mixing colours.